Concordian International School

 Concordian International is a private school, and a member of International Schools Association of Thailand.
-It is accredited by the International Baccalaureate Organization the New England Association of Schools and Colleges (NEASC), the Council of International Schools (CIS), and the Thai Ministry of Education.
+It is accredited by the International Baccalaureate Organization the New England Association of Schools and Colleges (NEASC), Council of International Schools (CIS), and is assessed by Thailand's Office for National Education Standards and Quality Assessment (ONESQA).

 History

 Concordian International School (Concordian) was founded in August 2001 by school sponsor Varnnee Chearavanont Ross, who is part of the Chearavanont family.
 Concordian moved from its old campus in Thana City, Thailand in 2006 to the new campus at Bangkaew, Bangna-Trad km7 in the Greater Bangkok province of Samut Prakan.